How Portfolio Rebalancing Works to Manage Risk for Your Clients

 A high drift may expose your client to more (or less) risk than you intended when you set the target allocation.

-Considerations for Custom Model Portfolios
+Drift for Advisor-built Custom Model Portfolios

 Cash Flow Rebalancing